pyeguy/hifan--mseutils/README.md

 the `-e` flag on the pip install allows the code to be editible so if you pull new updates from this repository using `$ git pull` then the next time you import the code the  changes will be reflected.

+Since this is under active development it's (usually) a good idea to `git pull` first to pull down the latest code.
+But the API isn't quite stable that might break something you've written on top of it so proceed with caution.

 # Usage
 Check out the `examples` folder for the `BasicUsage.ipynb` that goes over a little bit of the intended use.